alanoursland/tr_xor/reports/relu1/relu1_overview.md

 $$|x| = \text{ReLU}(x) + \text{ReLU}(-x)$$

-Preliminary runs revealed that, unlike the robust `abs1` model, this architecture frequently fails to converge to a correct solution.
-Our analysis pointed to a potential cause: "dead data points" at initialization that provide no initial gradient signal.
+Preliminary runs revealed that, unlike the robust `abs1` model, this architecture is surprisingly fragile and frequently fails to converge to a correct solution under a standard initialization.
+This report documents a series of experiments designed to diagnose and correct these failures.
+We began by testing the **Dead Data Point Hypothesis**, which posited that failures were caused by inputs having no initial gradient signal.
+After this was largely confirmed, we identified and tested a secondary **Margin Hypothesis**, which posited that failures also occurred when hyperplanes initialized too close to data points.

-To test this **Dead Data Point Hypothesis**, we conduct two sets of runs under different initialization strategies:
-1.  **Standard Init**: A baseline condition using a standard normal initialization.
-2.  **Re-init on Dead**: A test condition where the model is programmatically re-initialized until no data points are dead, ensuring all inputs are "live" at the start of training.

-The purpose of this combined experiment is to determine if the lack of initial gradient flow is the primary cause of training failure and to analyze how its presence or absence affects the emergence of geometric symmetry and convergence dynamics.
+This multi-stage investigation analyzes how different initialization heuristics affect convergence, reliability, and the emergence of the geometric structures required to solve the problem.

 ## Model Architecture